 At least ceramic objects are easy to hide.
 Someone once gave me a large photo of a beach with swimmers, figuring I’d hang it on the wall.
 The giver was well-intentioned but it didn’t fit my tastes or my decor.
 I was wondering what to do with it until my dog walker said, “I love that picture!
 I am a beach person!”
 And there it went.

 Some gifts are outright manipulative.

 Then there are the poison gifts, as described in the classic work, The Gift by Marcel Mauss.
-A poison gift tries to manever the recipient into doing something: reciprocating, being a friend, or doing a favor.
+A poisoned gift tries to maneuver the recipient into doing something: reciprocating, being a friend, or doing a favor.